feng-li/texmf/README.md

 Where to put the BibTeX database
 --------------------------------

-For a very long time I set up individual database for each paper.
-Which makes a lot of duplicated entries.
+For a very long time I set up individual database for each paper which makes a lot of duplicated entries.
 Now I use a general solution, put everything into the folder (where the environment variable `TEXINPUTS` points to)